 Reimena: Before the Eisner Award nomination it was really difficult to pitch.
 It’s a 300 paged, full colour comic about an uncommon historical era about vampires, marketed towards mostly adults.
 It isn’t a young adult, or a middle grade, and it has a Muslim main character in it.
 I was like, “oh god who will want to publish this?”.

-Luke: It is hardly the kind of think you can see DC picking up is it?
+Luke: It is hardly the kind of thing you can see DC picking up is it?

-Unbound is an interesting model unbound because it has the best of both traditional publishing and crowdfunding.
+Unbound is an interesting model because it has the best of both traditional publishing and crowdfunding.